 Wife of Slain Security Guard in Egypt: “I Forgive My Husband’s Killer”

 Last Palm Sunday suicide bombers attacked two churches, killing 49 people.
-The bomber of the second in Alexandria had aimed for the Coptic Pope Tawardos, but guard Naseem Fahmi prevented this.
+The bomber of the second in Alexandria had aimed for the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Pope Tawardos, but guard Naseem Fahmi prevented this.
 He was killed in the effort.
 His widow Samira mourns the death of her husband but chooses to forgive.

 “I am sure Naseem has been happy to give his life for Christ,” Samira says, dressed in black as she mourns.
 Last Sunday wasn’t the first time a church was attacked, and Naseem was extra vulnerable because of his work as a guard.
 “When we talked about this one day…